Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 Consider a multi-IRS-aided wideband OFDM-DFRC system consisting of a dual-function transmitter, a colocated radar receiver, and $M$ IRSs (Fig.~\ref{fig:system}).
-We denote the reflecting elements of $m$-th IRS, the number of antennas at the dual-function transmitter and the radar receiver by $N_m$, $N_t$ and $N_r$, respectively.
-The transmitter and receiver are closely deployed with the dual-function base station (DFBS).
-The uniform inter-element spacings for the DFBS transmit and receive arrays are $d_t$ and $d_r$, respectively.
-The IRS-aided DFRC system aims to detect a moving target against $Q$ clutter patches while simultaneously serving $U$ downlink (DL) single-antenna users in a two-dimensional (2-D) Cartesian plane.
-Assume that the DFBS, radar target, $q$-th clutter patch and $m$-th IRS are located at the coordinates, respectively, ${\bf p}_d=[x_d,y_d]$, ${\bf p}_t=[x_t,y_t]$, ${\bf p}_{c_q}=[x_{c_q},y_{c_q}]$ and ${\bf p}_{m}=[x_{i_m},y_{i_m}]$.
+The dual-function transmitter and the radar receiver are closely deployed with the dual-function base station (DFBS).
+We denote the reflecting elements of $m$-th IRS and the number of antennas at the DFBS transmitter and the receiver by {$N_{I_m}$, $N_{B_t}$ and $N_{B_r}$}, respectively.
+The uniform inter-element spacing for the {$m$-th IRS}, DFBS transmit and receive arrays are {$d_{I_m}$, $d_{B_t}$ and $d_{B_r}$}, respectively.
+The IRS-aided DFRC system aims to detect a moving target in the presence of $Q$ clutter {scatterers} while simultaneously serving $U$ downlink (DL) single-antenna users in a two-dimensional (2-D) Cartesian plane.
+Assume that the BS, radar target, $q$-th clutter patch, $m$-th IRS and are located respectively at the coordinates, {${\bf p}_B=[x_B,y_B]$, ${\bf p}_T=[x_T,y_T]$, ${\bf p}_{C_q}=[x_C(q),y_C(q)]$ and ${\bf p}_{I_m}=[x_I(m),y_I(m)]$.
+To simplify the notation, hereafter, we use the subscript $B_t$, $B_r$, $C_q$ and $I_m$ denote the DFBS transmitter, radar receiver, $q$-th clutter and $m$-th IRS.
+Further, the subscript $B$, and $T$, denote the DFBS and target respectively}.